Understanding peacefulness through the world news: Methodology

-Models handling time series are used in order to predict future values of indices by extracting relevant information from historical data.
+Models handling time series are used to predict future values of indices by extracting relevant information from historical data.
 Traditional time series models are based on various mathematical approaches, such as autoregression.
 Autoregressive models specify that the output variable depends linearly on its previous values and a stochastic term.
-Considering that our data are upsampled linearly, it is not feasible to apply autoregressive models, because of the linear relationship between the dependent variable (GPI) and its past values.
+Considering that our data are upsampled linearly, it is not feasible to apply autoregressive models because of the linear relationship between the dependent variable (GPI) and its past values.
+Besides, our objective is to measure GPI and understand and explain how different peacefulness topics captured by GDELT contribute to the GPI measurement.

-In the current study, we use machine learning models to estimate the GPI values.
-We choose Elastic Net, Decision Tree, XGboost, SVR, and Random Forest models, to describe the relationship between the GPI score and the GDELT variables at a country level.
-Specifically, the aim is to develop GPI estimates one month in advance of the latest ground-truth GPI value.